JrVerbiest/jrverbiest.github.io/README.md

 ## About

 Engineer (ir.
 Ing.) with a PhD in Engineering Science and 20+ years of working experience in industry and academia.
-Today, I work part-time (70%) at Hasselt University, 50% at the Research Group Biomedical Data Sciences, and 20% at the Rehabilitation Research Center.
-Besides, I continuously educate myself, going from data science and data engineering to (embedded) machine learning and deep learning.
+Today, I work part-time at Hasselt University (Research Group Biomedical Data Sciences and at the Rehabilitation Research Center).

 <br>